gupta-himanshu/scala-for-beginners/Important-Points.md

 each element in the collection—we’re not creating a new collection.
 The for / yield combination is referred to as a for comprehension, and in its basic use, it works just like the map method.

+42. How for loops are translated by the Scala compiler:
+   a.
+A simple for loop that iterates over a collection is translated to a foreach method
+      call on the collection.

+   b.
+A for loop with a guard is translated to a sequence of a withFilter
+      method call on the collection followed by a foreach call.

+   c.
+A for loop with a yield expression is translated to a map method call on the collection.

+   d.
+A for loop with a yield expression and a guard is translated to a withFilter
+      method call on the collection, followed by a map method call.